-Shareholder Advisory Vote on Named Executive Officer Compensation
+Shareholder Advisory Vote on Named Executive Officers Compensation

-Our Board values your opinions as expressed through votes and other communications with us, it and our Compensation Committee carefully review our annual Say-on-Pay voting results to better understand any issues or concerns you may have with our executive compensation.
+Our Board values your opinions as expressed through votes and other communications with us, and our Compensation Committee carefully review our annual Say-on-Pay voting results to better understand any issues or concerns you may have with our executive compensation.
+In 2018, holders of approximately 97% of our shares of Common Stock voting on our 2018 Say-on-Pay proposal approved of our executive compensation program for our NEOs.